Active (1799 ship): Career

 Active first appeared in the 1799 volume of Lloyd's Register (LR).

 Slave voyage (1799–1801): Captain Elisha Arrindell sailed from Bristol on 15 July 1799.
 Active acquired her slaves in the Sierra Leone estuary.
 She arrived at Demerara, and Kingston, Jamaica on 15 October 1800.
 Captain Arrindell had died before she arrived at Demerara; Captain Duffy had replaced him.
 She arrived with 73 slaves in Kingston, having perhaps landed a smaller number in Demerara first.
 Active arrived back at Bristol on 3 February 1801.

 Captain James Broadfoot sailed from Bristol on 13 March 1801.
 The voyage was not a slave voyage; Active returned to Bristol on 22 September.
 Captain Broadfoot had died during the voyage.

 On 30 May 1803 Captain William Jones sailed for Cape Coast Castle.
 Again, the voyage was a trading voyage, not a slave voyage.
 Active arrived at Cape Coast Castle on 2 August and four days later sailed to Leeward.
 She returned directly to Bristol, arriving there on 15 October 1804.

 In February 1806, a French privateer captured Active, Silcock, master, and three other West Indiamen.
 Active had been sailing from Demerara for Bristol.
 The Guernsey privateer Speculator recaptured Active and sent her into Guernsey.

 In January 1808, the "fast sailing, coppered brig" Active, of London, was offered for sale.
-She was of 154 tons (bm), armed with14 guns, and had just returned from a month's cruise.
+She was of 154 tons (bm), armed with 14 guns, and had just returned from a month's cruise.

 On 18 July 1808 J.L.Forester, Active's owner, was aboard her when he wrote a letter from Chaquaramas, Trinidad.
 On 16 July she had been approaching the Demerara river when a Spanish privateer approached.
 Active was able to repel the attacker in a 40-minute running engagement, but then found herself unable to enter the river.
 She then sailed to Trinidad.
 At 6a.m. as she approached Trinidad she encountered a French privateer.
 She was able to repel the privateer in an engagement of an hour-and-a-half before she could escape.
 She had no casualties from either engagement, and little damage beyond some cannon shots through her sails.

 On 9 August as Active was sailing from Trinidad to Hayti she encountered HMS Garland, which detained her and sent her to Jamaica.

 On 9 February 1809 Active, Teed, master, was returning to Britain from Jamaica when she was driven ashore at Milford.
 It was expected that Active would be gotten off, but that she would have to unload.
 She was refloated the next day after having discharged all her cargo between decks.